osxmidi/LinVst/README.md

 Waves Central also requires some simple registry additions

+Just import the Waves.reg file (in the Waves folder) into the registry using regedit or manually do the below

 wine regedit

 Add the following environment string variables under HKEY_CURRENT_USER\Environment (New String Value)